• Skip to primary navigation

 Using LED at home

 LED is a big part of my at-home skincare regimen.
-I use an LED Face Mask at least once a week, sometimes more if I have time.
-A couple of months ago I also started using a neck and decolletage LED to help with fine lines and reduce the appearance of sun spots on my check and neck.
+I use an LED Face Mask at least three times a week, more if I have time.
+Two years ago I also started using a neck and decolletage LED to help with fine lines and reduce the appearance of sun spots on my check and neck.
+The most recent addition to my collection is an LED mask for the hands.

 Questions put to me frequently about using LED at home; is an LED mask worth the investment?
 Do at-home LED devices actually work?
 The answer to both questions is yes, however, you must use the device consistently.
-And I mean consistently 🙂 We’re talking at least once a week (preferably twice) for a four to five week period (minimum), as you will not see results otherwise.
+And I mean consistently 🙂 We’re talking at least three times a week (or more) for a six to eight week period, as you will not see results otherwise.

 Any downsides?